SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 This isn't an exhaustive list, as other commercial and/or open-source platforms exist which enable compiling .NET code to WebAssemby and support code using `System.Runtime.InteropServices.JavaScript`.

-# JS Interop using JSImport
+# JS Interop using JSImport/JSExport
 The JSImport attribute is applied to a .NET method to indicate that a corresponding JavaScript method should be called when the .NET method is called.
-This allows .NET developers to define "imports" that allow access JavaScript, which enables .NET code to call into JavaScript.
-Additionally, .NET Actions can be passed as parameters, which enables callback or event subscription patterns by allowing JavaScript to call these .NET actions.
+This allows .NET developers to define "imports" that enable .NET code to call into JavaScript.
+Additionally, .NET Actions can be passed as parameters and JavaScript can invoke these .NET actions to support callback or event subscription patterns.

- a method signature will proxy calls from .NET WebAssembly to a JavaScript method.

-Approaches of exposing types or methods from JS to C#.
-Allows C# code to call into JS, or hold and pass references to JS objects.
+The JSExport attribute is applied to a .NET method to expose it to JavaScript code.
+This allows JavaScript code to initiate calls to the .NET method.

-## Importing Static JS Methods
+## Importing JS Methods

 This example imports an existing static JS method into C#.
-Strictly speaking, `.log()` is an instance method of the `console` object.
-However, as demonstrated here JSImport can be accessed using static semantics for instances available on global properties.
+JSImport is limited to importing static methods or instance methods of objects accessible globally.
+For example, `.log()` strictly speaking is an instance method of the `console` object, but can be accessed using static semantics since the instance is a globally accessible singleton.

 ```C#
 public partial class GlobalProxy